EzraEn1/rtfdtest/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Build The Earth Guide's documentation!
+Welcome to EzraEN Test
 =================================================

 .. toctree::
    :maxdepth: 2
+   contributing

 Indices and tables